 Just as the Sun and Moon appear to rise in the east and set in the west due to Earth’s rotation, so do the stars.
-The sidereal day makes use of the regularity of Earth’s rotation about its axis with reference to the stars.
+The sidereal day uses the regularity of Earth’s rotation about its axis with reference to the stars.
 A day is defined as the time it takes the earth to rotate once on its axis.
-Two reference points need to be defined to measure the rotation of the earth (or any rotating body, for that matter).
+Two reference points must be defined to measure the earth’s rotation (or any rotating body, for that matter).
 One reference point needs to be stationary (or at least as stationary as possible), and the other reference point should be on the rotating body so that when the reference point on the rotating body returns to the same position in relation to the stationary reference point a full rotation has been completed.

 It is All Relative

-Selecting the reference point on earth is a bit more complicated, mostly because it does not rotate around its vertical axis.
-This reference point is the “equinoctial point” on earth, which is defined as “either of the two points at which the ecliptic cuts the celestial equator.”
-As you can see, this becomes quite technical but for our purposes, suffice to say there are 2 specific points on earth where the full rotation is best observed from.
+Selecting the reference point on Earth is a bit more complicated, mainly because it does not rotate around its vertical axis.
+This reference point is the “equinoctial point” on Earth, defined as “either of the two points at which the ecliptic cuts the celestial equator.”
+As you can see, this becomes quite technical, but for our purposes, suffice it to say there are two specific points on Earth where the entire rotation is best observed.
 It is most important to know that the stationary reference point is a distant star for our purposes.

 A sidereal day is now simple to observe.
-For example, if you point a telescope at your chosen reference point star while sitting at the equinoctial point on earth, a sidereal day will have elapsed when the reference star has returned to the same position in the telescope.
+For example, suppose you point a telescope at your chosen reference point star while sitting at the equinoctial point on Earth.
+In that case, a sidereal day will have elapsed when the reference star has returned to the same position in the telescope.

 Why is The Sidereal Day Useful?

-The big problem with the sidereal day (and the reason it is not in common use today) is that it does not coincide with the earth’s rotation around the sun.
-The day that we refer to in common use today is the “Solar Day,” which is one rotation of the earth with reference to the sun.
-The solar day is slightly longer than the sidereal day because it necessarily needs to account for both the earth’s axial rotation on its own axis and the earth’s orbit around the sun.
+The big problem with the sidereal day (and why it is not in everyday use today) is that it does not coincide with the earth’s rotation around the sun.
+The day that we refer to in everyday use today is the “Solar Day,” which is one rotation of the earth with reference to the sun.
+The solar day is slightly longer than the sidereal day because it necessarily needs to account for both the earth’s axial rotation on its axis and the earth’s orbit around the sun.

 This is most easily explained by reference to the diagram above.
 Position 1 is the starting position for both the sidereal and solar day.
 Position 2 is the end of the sidereal day, and position 3 is the end of the solar day.
-From this simple diagram, we can see that the sidereal day is slightly shorter than the solar day.
+This simple diagram shows that the sidereal day is slightly shorter than the solar day.
 Another way to look at it is for the solar day.
 The earth must rotate past an absolute single rotation due to its orbit around the sun, making a solar day longer.
 This results in one more sidereal day in a year than there are solar days, or a sidereal day is one 366th, or nearly 3 minutes and 56 seconds shorter than a solar day.